 • Likewise, we can prepare this cake with almost any fruit (pears, apples, strawberries, berries...) and, especially, with stone fruit (apricots, nectarines, plums, etc.), both canned and fresh.

-• Ceramic balls for baking are really practical and greatly facilitate the task in this type of recipe, so it seems to me a very interesting tool if we are going to use them with some frequency.
-Failing that, some type of alternative weight is usually used, usually dried legumes (chickpeas, beans, lentils or even rice).
+• Ceramic balls for baking are really practical and greatly facilitate the task in this type of recipe, so it seems to me a very interesting utensil if we are going to use it with some frequency.
+Failing that, some type of alternative weight is usually used, usually dry legumes (chickpeas, beans, lentils or even rice).

-I hope you are encouraged to try it and discover which is your favorite version; it will be difficult to find the words...
+I hope you are encouraged to try it and find out which is your favorite version; it will be difficult to find the words...
 Greetings and happy week,

 Pink